Suffer, Survive

-Suffer, Survive is the third album from Canadian hardcore band No Warning released on Machine Shop Records.
-The album is the band's debut release on the Machine Shop label, and features an alternative rock sound with very melodic vocals, unlike the band's previous releases.
+Suffer, Survive is the third album from Canadian hardcore punk band No Warning.
+The album is the band's debut release on the Machine Shop label, and features a melodic hardcore and nu metal sound.

-The album was produced by then Sum 41 manager/producer Greig Nori, and has a much more melodic hardcore feel to it, than any of the band's previous albums.
+The album was produced by then Sum 41 manager/producer Greig Nori.

 Videos were made for the singles "Bad Timing" and "Back to Life".
 The song "Breeding Insanity" was featured in the 2005 video game Need For Speed: Underground Rivals and NFL Street 2.